 Only the last proposal benefits employers, and that one is still opposed by trade unions.

-The other policies don’t address the root causes of the Netherlands’ relatively high share of self-employed workers (13 percent):
+The policies don’t address the root causes of the Netherlands’ relatively high share of self-employed workers (13 percent):

 - Firing workers is costly and time-consuming.
 Dismissal can either involve going to a judge or paying a severance of up to one year’s salary, sometimes both.

 Making it easier to fire workers (or reducing working hours in a crisis) and reducing sick pay from two years to one (which was the law up to 2004) would go a long way to incentivizing companies to hire more workers full-time.
-Then you wouldn’t need to make high-end freelancers more expensive by requiring them to get unemployment insurance and reducing their tax deduction.
+Then we wouldn’t need to make high-end freelancers more expensive by requiring them to get unemployment insurance and reducing their tax deduction.